ryanwentzel/ryanlwentzel.com/_posts/2014-06-16-finding-and-preaching-christ-in-ot-04.md

 date: 2014-06-16 06:30:00 -0700
 category: articles
 tags: "preaching, Bible, Old Testament"
-keywords: "preaching, Old Testament, Christ in the Old Testament, typology, typological interpretation"
+keywords: "preaching, Old Testament, Christ in the Old Testament, biblical promise"
 series: "Finding and Preaching Christ in the Old Testament"
 excerpt: "A second key way in which the OT bears witness to the person and work of Christ is through promises of a coming Savior and salvation.
 God's promises directed the hopes of his people toward a time when his redemptive purposes would be fulfilled (Heb.
 10:39-40).
 Although there were immediate and partial fulfillments of many of the promises in OT times, the OT ends as an incomplete story.
 The promise of a glorious day of salvation had yet to be fulfilled.
 The good news proclaimed by the NT is that God's promises have been fulfilled in Jesus Christ (Rom.
 15:8; 2 Cor.
 1:20)."
 description: "A second key way in which the OT bears witness to the person and work of Christ is through promises of a coming Savior and salvation.
 God's promises directed the hopes of his people toward a time when his redemptive purposes would be fulfilled (Heb.
 10:39-40).
 Although there were immediate and partial fulfillments of many of the promises in OT times, the OT ends as an incomplete story.
 The promise of a glorious day of salvation had yet to be fulfilled.
 The good news proclaimed by the NT is that God's promises have been fulfilled in Jesus Christ (Rom.
 15:8; 2 Cor.
 1:20)."